MinnPost/minnpost-hennepin-county-3rd-commissioner-primary-candidates/README.md

 A candidate guide to Hennepin County 3rd Commissioner Primary on April 29, 2014.

-You can see this project in action at *published story link goes here*.
+You can see this project in action at [MinnPost](http://www.minnpost.com/data/2014/04/last-minute-hennepin-county-candidate-picking-tool)].

 *Unless otherwise noted, MinnPost projects on [Github](https://github.com/minnpost) are story-driven and meant for transparency sake and not focused on re-use.
 For a list of our more reusable projects, go to [code.minnpost.com](http://code.minnpost.com).*

 ## Data

-*Describe the data sources here.
-Use links and URLs to show where the data came from.
-Put small sized originals or modified data sources in the ```data``` folder*

-*For larger data sources that may need to be processed, provide instructions on how to download.
-For instance:  ```cd data && wget blah.txt```.
-Also, make sure to put an entry in the ```.gitignore```.*
+Candidate questions based around candidate profiles created by MinnPost.
+Data stored on [Google Spreadsheets](https://docs.google.com/a/minnpost.com/spreadsheets/d/1lVitgC5lfone5eoBiKj59-ZvB5dSkE0smCDk76tnSjU/edit#gid=0) and can be imported into the project with `grunt data`.

 ## Data processing

-The following describes how the data was processed and is not necessarily needed to run or install the application, but more included for reference, transparency, and development.

-*Describe data processing here, include commands, or document any manual steps taken.
-Put data processing scripts or configurations in the ```data-processing``` folder.*
+Data processing was not needed for this project.

 ## Development and running locally